wp-plugins/basic-google-maps-placemarks/readme.txt

 == Changelog ==

-= 1.7.1 =
+= 1.8 =
+* Added internationalization support
-* Added internationalization support and a French localization
+* Added localizations for Chinese and French
 * Fixed [Google logo size bug](http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-google-logo-is-zoomed-and-ipad-safari-cant-zoom-the-page).
+* Added plug for [Re-Abolish Slavery Ribbon](http://wordpress.org/extend/plugins/re-abolish-slavery-ribbon/) plugin on Settings page.
 * Replaced inline markup in bgmp_requirementsNotMet() and BasicGoogleMapsPlacemarks::printMessages() with views/message.php
 * Changed all instances of self::PREFIX to BasicGoogleMapsPlacemarks::PREFIX in settings.php.
 * Moved variables from __construct() to init() in BasicGoogleMapsPlacemarks and BGMPSettings classes.